 Password crackers

 Fortunately, running a password cracker is a very time-consuming process.
 Furthermore, the longer and more complex your password, the more options there are statistically.
 In turn, this means it will take far long for the password cracker to guess your password.
-This gives you and your cybersecurity software more time to detect and eliminate the malware.
+This gives you and your cybersecurity software more time to detect and eliminate the Malware.

 Worms

 Worms are one of the most harmful types of computer viruses in circulation and can cause widespread damage.
-Unlike other forms of malicious software, worms are not only able to infect systems and devices but will subsequently self-replicate and spread to any other devices and systems that they encounter.
+Unlike other forms of Malware, worms are not only able to infect systems and devices but will subsequently self-replicate and spread to any other devices and systems that they encounter.
 Because of this, worms have far-reaching consequences and have the potential to cause major damage in a short amount of time.

 Always use strong passwords